shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab01_Entitlements_and_Templates.md

 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 **Result:** You have successfully created the Entitlements, Entitlement Templates, and Service Level Agreements in this lab.

+### Review
+In this lab, you have completed:
+- Creating an entitlement for your user
+- Adding Channels to the entitlement and Tested the Entitlement
+- Creating Entitlement Templates and Tested the Entitlement
+- Holiday Schedule and Customer Service Schedule
+- Creating and testing Service Level Agreement and settings

 ### **Proceed with the next Lab.**